opwid/Library/Structure-and-Interpretation-of-Computer-Programs/Chapter 4 - Metalinguistic Abstraction.md

 # The Metacircular Evaluator
 Our evaluator for Lisp will be implemented as a Lisp program.
 It may seem circular to think about evaluating Lisp programs using an evaluator that is itself implemented in Lisp.
 However, evaluation is a process, so it is appropriate to describe the evaluation process using Lisp, which, after all, is our tool for describing processes.
 An evaluator that is written in the same language that it evaluates is said to be _metacircular_.

-The metacircular evaluator is essentially a Scheme formulation of the environment model of evaluation described in Section 3.2.
+The metacircular evaluator is essentially a Scheme formulation of the environment model of evaluation described in The Environment Model of Evaluation.
 Recall that the model has two basic parts:

 * To evaluate a combination (a compound expression other than a special form), evaluate the subexpressions and then apply the value of the operator subexpression to the values of the operand subexpressions.
 * To apply a compound procedure to a set of arguments, evaluate the body of the procedure in a new environment.
 To construct this environment, extend the environment part of the procedure object by a frame in which the formal parameters of the procedure are bound to the arguments to which the procedure is applied.